Health Impact Assessments (HIAs)

 The purpose of a Health Impact Assessment (HIA) is to provide decision-makers with better information about how choices they are considering will likely affect health outcomes.¬† HIAs bring together scientific evidence, health expertise, and stakeholder input so they can all be factored into the decision-making process.¬† More information about this process is available here.

-Recently Completed HIAs in Omaha/Douglas County
+Ongoing HIAs in Omaha/Douglas County

 Crossroads Redevelopment Area